Autumn Budget 2025: A tax hike that redefines wealth for a decade

 The tax on gifts in the seven years before death must be recalculated at the death rate of 40%.
 Any chargeable transfers in the seven years prior to the gift will reduce the available nil rate band for the gift being re-assessed, and so increase the tax on it.

-Each individual has the option to make gifts totaling £3,000 annually, entirely exempt from IHT, to a child or grandchild.
+Each individual has the option to make gifts totaling £3,000 annually, entirely exempt from IHT.

 Furthermore, you can gift £5,000, free from IHT, on the occasion of a child’s wedding.